Develop Character

 Values at Work

 Personal qualities are one of the three foundation skills identified by the Secretaries Commission on Achieving Necessary Skills (SCANS).
 Employers want employees who display responsibility, self-esteem, sociability, self-management, and integrity and honesty.
 A pdf from the Job Center of Wisconsion provides a detailed list of self-management skills.
-Tools to explore personal qualities at List.ly: try a traits quiz to identify your personal qualities or use a Johari Window to ask others.
+Explore links at the Discover U Toolkit at Wakelet or Google: try a traits quiz to identify your personal qualities or use a Johari Window to ask others.
+See more ideas at the Character and Values Pinterest Board.
 If you were an employer, how would you describe your ideal employee?
 Compare your description to the list below.

 • Responsibility